-- Employee Experience: Employee Experience, or EX, is a measurement of the employee journey—how well are you delivering a positive experience for those who work for you?
-Delighted eNPS surveys allow you to measure EX by asking how likely employees are to recommend working at your company to others.
+Employee Experience: Employee Experience, or EX, is a measurement of the employee journey—how well are you delivering a positive experience for those who work for you?
+Delighted eNPS allows you to measure EX by asking how likely employees are to recommend working at your company to others.

-- Product Experience: Product Experience, or PX, surveys help you to design and improve your product offerings by inviting the customer into the product development process.
+Product Experience: Product Experience, or PX, surveys help you to design and improve your product offerings by inviting the customer into the product development process.
 Likert-scale surveys, like 5-stars, are a good fit.
 Thumbs surveys, representing a "vote" can also have its place, but are less nuanced.
-Delighted’s Product/Market Fit (PMF) survey allows you to identify how well your products are aligned with customer needs.
+Delighted’s Product/Market Fit (PMF) surveys allow you to identify how well your products align with customer needs.

 11-point scales: At the upper end is the 11-point scale made popular by Fred Reichheld’s Net Promoter Score® system, which is used to predict customer loyalty by thousands of top brands around the globe.
 This scale also applies to eNPS surveys,